citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolTraditionalDetailResponseModel.md

 NewHypervisorResourcePoolTraditionalDetailResponseModelWithDefaults instantiates a new HypervisorResourcePoolTraditionalDetailResponseModel object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetVirtualPrivateCloud

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourceRefResponseModel`

+GetVirtualPrivateCloud returns the VirtualPrivateCloud field if non-nil, zero value otherwise.

+### GetVirtualPrivateCloudOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourceRefResponseModel, bool)`

+GetVirtualPrivateCloudOk returns a tuple with the VirtualPrivateCloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualPrivateCloud

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourceRefResponseModel)`

+SetVirtualPrivateCloud sets VirtualPrivateCloud field to given value.

+### GetAvailabilityZone

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetAvailabilityZone() HypervisorResourceRefResponseModel`

+GetAvailabilityZone returns the AvailabilityZone field if non-nil, zero value otherwise.

+### GetAvailabilityZoneOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetAvailabilityZoneOk() (*HypervisorResourceRefResponseModel, bool)`

+GetAvailabilityZoneOk returns a tuple with the AvailabilityZone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailabilityZone

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetAvailabilityZone(v HypervisorResourceRefResponseModel)`

+SetAvailabilityZone sets AvailabilityZone field to given value.

+### GetNetworks

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetNetworks() []HypervisorResourceRefResponseModel`

+GetNetworks returns the Networks field if non-nil, zero value otherwise.

+### GetNetworksOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetNetworksOk() (*[]HypervisorResourceRefResponseModel, bool)`

+GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworks

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetNetworks(v []HypervisorResourceRefResponseModel)`

+SetNetworks sets Networks field to given value.

+### GetRegion

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRegion() HypervisorResourceRefResponseModel`

+GetRegion returns the Region field if non-nil, zero value otherwise.

+### GetRegionOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRegionOk() (*HypervisorResourceRefResponseModel, bool)`

+GetRegionOk returns a tuple with the Region field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegion

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetRegion(v HypervisorResourceRefResponseModel)`

+SetRegion sets Region field to given value.

+### GetVirtualNetwork

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetVirtualNetwork() HypervisorResourceRefResponseModel`

+GetVirtualNetwork returns the VirtualNetwork field if non-nil, zero value otherwise.

+### GetVirtualNetworkOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetVirtualNetworkOk() (*HypervisorResourceRefResponseModel, bool)`

+GetVirtualNetworkOk returns a tuple with the VirtualNetwork field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualNetwork

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetVirtualNetwork(v HypervisorResourceRefResponseModel)`

+SetVirtualNetwork sets VirtualNetwork field to given value.

+### GetSubnets

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetSubnets() []HypervisorResourceRefResponseModel`

+GetSubnets returns the Subnets field if non-nil, zero value otherwise.

+### GetSubnetsOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetSubnetsOk() (*[]HypervisorResourceRefResponseModel, bool)`

+GetSubnetsOk returns a tuple with the Subnets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubnets

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetSubnets(v []HypervisorResourceRefResponseModel)`

+SetSubnets sets Subnets field to given value.

+### GetProject

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetProject() HypervisorResourceRefResponseModel`

+GetProject returns the Project field if non-nil, zero value otherwise.

+### GetProjectOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetProjectOk() (*HypervisorResourceRefResponseModel, bool)`

+GetProjectOk returns a tuple with the Project field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProject

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetProject(v HypervisorResourceRefResponseModel)`

+SetProject sets Project field to given value.

+### GetRootPath

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRootPath() HypervisorResourceRefResponseModel`

+GetRootPath returns the RootPath field if non-nil, zero value otherwise.

+### GetRootPathOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRootPathOk() (*HypervisorResourceRefResponseModel, bool)`

+GetRootPathOk returns a tuple with the RootPath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRootPath

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetRootPath(v HypervisorResourceRefResponseModel)`

+SetRootPath sets RootPath field to given value.

+### HasRootPath

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasRootPath() bool`

+HasRootPath returns a boolean if a field has been set.

+### GetStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorage() []HypervisorStorageResourceResponseModel`

+GetStorage returns the Storage field if non-nil, zero value otherwise.

+### GetStorageOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

+GetStorageOk returns a tuple with the Storage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetStorage(v []HypervisorStorageResourceResponseModel)`

+SetStorage sets Storage field to given value.

+### GetTemporaryStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetTemporaryStorage() []HypervisorStorageResourceResponseModel`

+GetTemporaryStorage returns the TemporaryStorage field if non-nil, zero value otherwise.

+### GetTemporaryStorageOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetTemporaryStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

+GetTemporaryStorageOk returns a tuple with the TemporaryStorage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTemporaryStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetTemporaryStorage(v []HypervisorStorageResourceResponseModel)`

+SetTemporaryStorage sets TemporaryStorage field to given value.

+### GetUseLocalStorageCaching

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetUseLocalStorageCaching() bool`

+GetUseLocalStorageCaching returns the UseLocalStorageCaching field if non-nil, zero value otherwise.

+### GetUseLocalStorageCachingOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetUseLocalStorageCachingOk() (*bool, bool)`

+GetUseLocalStorageCachingOk returns a tuple with the UseLocalStorageCaching field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseLocalStorageCaching

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetUseLocalStorageCaching(v bool)`

+SetUseLocalStorageCaching sets UseLocalStorageCaching field to given value.

+### HasUseLocalStorageCaching

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasUseLocalStorageCaching() bool`

+HasUseLocalStorageCaching returns a boolean if a field has been set.

+### SetUseLocalStorageCachingNil

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetUseLocalStorageCachingNil(b bool)`

+ SetUseLocalStorageCachingNil sets the value for UseLocalStorageCaching to be an explicit nil

+### UnsetUseLocalStorageCaching
+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetUseLocalStorageCaching()`

+UnsetUseLocalStorageCaching ensures that no value is present for UseLocalStorageCaching, not even an explicit nil
+### GetCustomProperties

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetCustomProperties() string`

+GetCustomProperties returns the CustomProperties field if non-nil, zero value otherwise.

+### GetCustomPropertiesOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetCustomPropertiesOk() (*string, bool)`

+GetCustomPropertiesOk returns a tuple with the CustomProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomProperties

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetCustomProperties(v string)`

+SetCustomProperties sets CustomProperties field to given value.

+### HasCustomProperties

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasCustomProperties() bool`

+HasCustomProperties returns a boolean if a field has been set.

+### SetCustomPropertiesNil

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetCustomPropertiesNil(b bool)`

+ SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

+### UnsetCustomProperties
+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetCustomProperties()`

+UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
+### GetPersonalvDiskStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetPersonalvDiskStorage() []HypervisorStorageResourceResponseModel`

+GetPersonalvDiskStorage returns the PersonalvDiskStorage field if non-nil, zero value otherwise.

+### GetPersonalvDiskStorageOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetPersonalvDiskStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

+GetPersonalvDiskStorageOk returns a tuple with the PersonalvDiskStorage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersonalvDiskStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetPersonalvDiskStorage(v []HypervisorStorageResourceResponseModel)`

+SetPersonalvDiskStorage sets PersonalvDiskStorage field to given value.

+### HasPersonalvDiskStorage

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasPersonalvDiskStorage() bool`

+HasPersonalvDiskStorage returns a boolean if a field has been set.

+### SetPersonalvDiskStorageNil

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetPersonalvDiskStorageNil(b bool)`

+ SetPersonalvDiskStorageNil sets the value for PersonalvDiskStorage to be an explicit nil

+### UnsetPersonalvDiskStorage
+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetPersonalvDiskStorage()`

+UnsetPersonalvDiskStorage ensures that no value is present for PersonalvDiskStorage, not even an explicit nil
+### GetStorageBalanceType

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageBalanceType() StorageBalanceType`

+GetStorageBalanceType returns the StorageBalanceType field if non-nil, zero value otherwise.

+### GetStorageBalanceTypeOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageBalanceTypeOk() (*StorageBalanceType, bool)`

+GetStorageBalanceTypeOk returns a tuple with the StorageBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageBalanceType

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetStorageBalanceType(v StorageBalanceType)`

+SetStorageBalanceType sets StorageBalanceType field to given value.

+### HasStorageBalanceType

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasStorageBalanceType() bool`

+HasStorageBalanceType returns a boolean if a field has been set.

 ### GetId